KizD/poetry/raven.md

 Ah, distinctly I remember it was in the bleak December;
 And each separate dying ember wrought its ghost upon the floor.
-Eagerly I wished the morrow;—vainly I had sought to borrow
+Eagerly I wished the morrow;—vainly I had sought to borrow From my books surcease of sorrow—sorrow for the lost Lenore— For the rare and radiant maiden whom the angels name Lenore—
+            Nameless here for evermore.